 5. My resume for employers to see for jobs I want.

-It is most important that your resume, cover letter, references page and description use correct spelling and proper grammar.
+It is most important that your resume, cover letter, reference page and description use correct spelling and proper grammar.
 Doing so will convey to an employer that you are an intelligent educated person.
 Generally speaking people who have college degrees tend to use better grammar, larger words and a more complex sentence structure.